websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/propagating-fragment-changes.md

     ![Select the elements where you want to propagate the latest Fragment changes.](./propagating-fragment-changes/images/03.png)

-## Propagating the Fragment Configuration of All the Fragments
+## Propagating the Fragment Configuration for All the Fragments

 Using this option, any Fragment [configuration change](../../developer-guide/developing-page-fragments/using-the-fragments-editor.md) propagates automatically to all the elements where the Fragment exists.
 To change this option you need access to the Liferay DXP [System Settings](../../../system-administration/configuring-liferay/system-settings.md).